pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

-.. _pvsystem:
+.. _pvsystemdoc:

 PVSystem
 ========

+.. ipython:: python
+    :suppress:

+    from pvlib import pvsystem

-The :py:class:`~.pvsystem.PVSystem` class wraps many of the functions in the :py:mod:`~.pvsystem` module.
+The :py:class:`~pvlib.pvsystem.PVSystem` class wraps many of the functions in the :py:mod:`~pvlib.pvsystem` module.
 This simplifies the API by eliminating the need for a user to specify arguments such as module and inverter properties when calling PVSystem methods.
+:py:class:`~pvlib.pvsystem.PVSystem` is not better or worse than the functions it wraps -- it is simply an alternative way of organizing your data.

 This guide aims to build understanding of the PVSystem class.
 It assumes basic familiarity with object-oriented code in Python, but most